Loway/QueueMetricsHowTos/QueueMetricsInstall.md

     yum install queuemetrics-espresso

 It will detect your operating system and your Asterisk versions and configure QueueMetrics to work with them.
-It will also install and configure all the other software needed (Tomcat, MySQL, Qloader script) and creates a working AMI connection to Asterisk.
+It will also install and configure all the other software needed (Tomcat, MySQL, Uniloader) and creates a working AMI connection to Asterisk.

 Now you can point your browser to http://hostname:8080/queuemetrics and start working.